Grappling with Once-Saved-Always-Saved Premise

 us to adoption as sons by Jesus Christ to Himself …” (Ephesians 1:4-5).
 Paul’s second epistle to the church at

-Thessalonica does shed some light with II Thessalonians 2:18 stating that “God from the beginning chose you for salvation …” but,
+Thessalonica does shed some light with II Thessalonians 2:18 likewise stating that “God from the beginning chose you for salvation …” but,

 in all frankness, its term “from the beginning” does not quite convey the vivid